tomvantilburg89/RickAndMortyChallenge/README.md

   - Create Episode Service to accommodate episodes
   - Added character controller in order to prepare for later views
   - Updated episodes template files and controller
+  - Refactored residents and character map to incorporate hook
 ---

 # Used resources